SachinRawatLearning/JavaScript-Algorithms-and-Data-Structures/README.md

     - Used to implement Priorty Queues
     - Each node can have at most 2 children
     - The left child comes before the right child
-        - Max Binary Heap : Like BST but parent nodes are always larger than child nodes.
+        - Max Binary Heap : Like BST but parent nodes > child nodes.
-        - Min Binary Heap : Like BST but parent nodes are always smaller than child nodes.
+        - Min Binary Heap : Like BST but parent nodes < child nodes.
         - Find parent of a child node -> (n-1)/2
         - Find left and right child of parent node -> 2n+1, 2n+2
+        - Remove : In case of max BH, maximum node is removed, and in min BH, min node is removed.